kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 2020-01-01 00:00:00+08
 ```

-with `AT TIME ZONE 'Asia/Kuala_Lumpur`.
-However, since PostgreSQL need to
-display the datetime with the current database timezone, it will convert the
+However, since PostgreSQL need to display the datetime with the current database timezone,
-timezone again.
+it will convert the timezone again.

 ## Summary for `AT TIME ZONE`